Sir Gibbie: Reception

-MacDonald's editor, Elizabeth Yates wrote of Sir Gibbie, "It moved me the way books did when, as a child, the great gates of literature began to open and first encounters with noble thoughts and utterances were unspeakably thrilling."
+MacDonald's editor Elizabeth Yates wrote of Sir Gibbie, "It moved me the way books did when, as a child, the great gates of literature began to open and first encounters with noble thoughts and utterances were unspeakably thrilling."

 Legacy

-The series of Scottish popular novels re-emerged in the 20th century from relative obscurity, as a result of mentions by academic and popular author Clive Staples Lewis, who indicated the influences of MacDonald in his creative work.
-The result, in part by this attention, was the direction of the many followers of Lewis' writings, which include The Chronicles of Narnia, Space Trilogy, but more relevantly his Till We Have Faces and his poetic work, toward the works of MacDonald.
+The series of Scottish popular novels re-emerged in the 20th century from relative obscurity, as a result of mentions by academic and popular author C. S. Lewis, who indicated the influences of MacDonald in his creative work.
+The result, in part by this attention, was the direction of the many followers of Lewis' writings, which include The Chronicles of Narnia, the Space Trilogy, but more relevantly his Till We Have Faces and his poetic work, toward the works of MacDonald.

 This focus of attention on MacDonald's old works led to their editing and reproduction as a new series from Bethany House, with the editing and modernising of language done by Michael R. Phillips, alongside several other works of MacDonald's Scottish fiction.

-In January 2022, a copy of the book was returned to a library after being long overdue for 53 years.